18F/handbook/docs/01-welcome-to-civicactions/training/meetings-and-meeting-tools.md

 - Length of call: 1 hour
 - Topics are usually company standing, sales pipeline, new hires, new projects, big announcements
-- Led primarily by the management team
+- Led primarily by the management and sales teams

 ## Pod Calls